YoadK/wa-mod-bot-mvp/README.md

 - Unknown member join times are represented as `joinedAgoMinutes === -1` — rules should handle that explicitly.
 - The worker consumes the `{ action, ruleId }` decision (e.g., `allow`, `block`, `review`).

-If you want, I can add npm scripts to the backend package.json to run API/worker with simple commands.
-Feedback on missing details?